Hafsa-Shahid/Currency-Notes-Identification/README.md

-# Currency-Notes-Identification

-While being on my learning journey of Deep Leaning, this is the first DL model that I built using the keras library and a standard neural network.The model can be used to identify if the currency note is real or fake and showed 99% accuracy when tested.
-The model was made using the dataset provided for the practice purpose, gathered from the real currency notes' images.
-The data and the python code used to built the model can be provided on special requests.
+# Fake Currency Note Classifier
+## Overview
+This project marks my initial venture into Deep Learning, showcasing a neural network model built using the Keras library.
+The primary goal is to classify currency notes as either genuine or fake, achieving an impressive 99% accuracy during testing.

+## Model Details
+Library: Keras
+Architecture: Standard Neural Network
+## Dataset
+The dataset employed for training is proprietary and utilized solely for practice purposes.
+Real currency note images were collected to create a diverse and representative dataset.

+## Note
+For security reasons, the dataset and the original notebook are not included in this repository.
+However, on special requests, I am open to providing the data and code used to construct the model.

+Feel free to explore, modify, or inquire about any aspect of the project.
+Your feedback is always appreciated.